epykure/epyk-templates/README.md

 ### Epyk Materials templates

-This is a collection of local reports to be run locally to show how to write HTML pages using Material components web.
+This is a collection of local reports to be run locally to show how to write HTML pages using Epyk core web components.